-- Consultant Connect lines have clearly defined rotas with an equitable share of workload across teams which are changed in line with consultant schedules and leave, covering all appropriate days/times.
-Please see https://www.selondonics.org/icb/healthcare-professionals/elective-services-specialist-advice/ for examples of how services across SEL run Consultant Connect lines - e-RS Advice and Guidance services available, clearly described (especially if sub-specialty advice service) and responded to in a timely manner (within 2 working days is the gold standard) - Triage is delivered through an e-RS Referral Assessment Service (RAS), to support patient and referrer experience and enable ERF income - e-RS mapping services are encouraged to check that what is visible on e-RS to referrers aligns with the service including their directory of service - Templates for advice responses outlining expected advice response content, with more detailed specialty-specific versions, to help improve consistency of advice responses within and across specialties.
-Ideally would be co-produced with referring clinicians - Primary care systems all guidelines and referral forms should be uploaded onto primary care systems such as SELnet, ICB website, DXS, ROP.
-ROP is a "smart" referral optimisation program currently operating in Bromley with ambitions to roll out to other boroughs.
-To integrate guidelines and pathways contact broccg.emisrp@nhs.net Please see slides 7-9 in the source document for the advice given to primary care.
-Please see slides 14-15 for medico-legal stance of Specialistal advice
+- Consultant Connect lines should have clearly defined rotas, covering appropriate days/times, and be amended in line with consultant schedules and leave.
+Workload should be shared equitably across teams.
+Please see 'Offering a Consultant Connect line: examples from across the system', on the elective services and specialist advice page on the ICB website, for examples of how services run Consultant Connect lines in SEL. - e-RS Advice and Guidance services are available, clearly described (especially if sub-specialty advice service), and responded to in a timely manner (within 2 working days is the gold standard). - Triage is delivered through an e-RS RAS, to support patient and referrer experience. - e-RS directory of service; services are encouraged to check that what is visible to referrers on e-RS aligns with service provision. - Templates for advice responses that outline expected content, with more detailed, specialty-specific versions, to improve consistency within and across specialties.
+Ideally would be co-produced with referring clinicians. - Upload all guidelines and referral forms to primary care systems, SELnet, ICB website, DXS, the referral optimisation protocol (ROP).
+The ROP is a "smart" referral tool operating in Bromley, with ambitions to roll out to other boroughs.
+To integrate guidelines and pathways contact broccg.emisrp@nhs.net.

+Please see slides 7 - 9 in the source document for the advice given to primary care.
+Please see slides 14 - 15 for medico-legal stance on specialist advice.